-Alexandra was born in 1965, and lived in Chesterfield in Derbyshire until she was 19 years old.
+Alexandra was born in Chesterfield in Derbyshire.
 In the mid 1980’s she moved to Sheffield, South Yorkshire.

 Alexandra started writing poetry many years ago, often keeping ideas, words, and verses penned in the backs of diaries, journals, scribbled on envelopes, bits of paper, and on her phone.

 Growing up surrounded by such beautiful rolling countryside has definitely inspired my writing.

 Alexandra works as a freelance British Sign Language Interpreter.

 Interpreting is more than a job, it is a vocation; everyone has a story to tell.
 I love communication, books, language and words.

 As a practicing Buddhist; in May 2011 she was privileged to have a meeting with Sangharakshita – the founder of the Triratna Buddhist Order.
 He inspired her to take her writing seriously and sowed the seeds for the beginning of a poetry blog.
 This meeting combined with encouragement from friends and other writers, led to the start of the, ‘ Worldly Winds’ blog.
 At present the poetry on her blog mainly has a theme of, ‘longing and loss’.